PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - System Administration – Use PowerShell

-- Windows PowerShell vs Command Prompt turns into clear when dealing with machine settings, services, or registry adjustments.
+- Windows PowerShell vs Command Prompt becomes clear when dealing with machine settings, services, or registry adjustments.

 - PowerShell cmdlets (Get-Service, Set-ExecutionPolicy) allow directors to automate complicated device configurations.

-- Windows PowerShell vs Command Prompt turns into clear when dealing with machine settings, services, or registry adjustments.
+- Windows PowerShell vs Command Prompt becomes clear when dealing with machine settings, services, or registry adjustments.

 - Network Troubleshooting – Use CMD for Simplicity, PowerShell for Depth